IHP-GmbH/IHP-Open-DesignLib/docs/source/index.rst

 #.
 Once submitted a series of rejection test will be triggered checking for the completeness and correctness of the design.
 Usually this process takes a few hours.
 If the tests report errors the
     user will get notification in order to fix and resubmit the design.
 #.
 All designs, which have passed tests will be submitted for a selection process according to criteria presented below.
 #.
-The time window for Evaluation & selection will be around 10 days (it may differ between different shuttles).
+The time window for evaluation & selection will be around 10 days (it may differ between different shuttles).
 #.
-Selected designs will be processed at IHP pilot line facility and then stored in IHP Open Source Sample House.
-This process takes around 4 months.
+Selected designs will be processed at IHP pilot line facility (clean room).
+This process takes around 4  to 6 months depending on the technology.
 #.
-The designer or vitually anyone can rent the sample for joint evaluation for a limited amount of time.
+IHP, as the owner of the samples, will store it in IHP-OpenSource-SampleHouse.
+In order to promote sustentability and transparency of the results the designer or vitually anyone can rent the sample for joint evaluation for a limited amount of time.
 The terms and conditions of this procedure are described in this :download:`document <doc/samples.rtf>`
 #.
 The period of joint evaluation by one person/group is limited to 2 years.
 The results obtained during this period should be uploaded to the respective repository under `IHP-Open-DesignLib <https://github.com/IHP-GmbH/IHP-Open-DesignLib>`_ GitHub repository.
 #.
 Depending on the requirements, characterization can be done in scientific collaborations by the open community which may wish to use the designs for development and research projects.